Healthcare in Egypt

 In general, the country's medical facilities are substandard to those of many Western countries.
 For better quality care, expats should avoid public hospitals and opt for private care instead.

-Unless familiar with a particular hospital, major operations should be done outside of Egypt, if possible, to guarantee good care.
-Often the best regional healthcare can be found in Dubai and many wealthy Egyptians opt to travel to the UAE for treatment.
+Unless familiar with a particular hospital, major operations should be done outside of Egypt.
+Often the best regional healthcare can be found in Dubai and many wealthy Egyptians opt to travel to the UAE for this kind of specialist treatment.

 Healthcare facilities in Egypt

 There are hospitals throughout Egypt, from small clinics in rural areas to speciality hospitals with advanced facilities in Cairo.
-Most expats requiring more serious medical care will go to a hospital in Cairo.
+Indeed, most expats requiring more serious medical care will go to a hospital in Cairo.
 Expats should ensure they have adequate health insurance before seeking medical care in Egypt.

 Public and private healthcare in Egypt

 Egypt has a very limited national healthcare scheme and public hospitals in Egypt have faced serious accusations of negligence in the past.
-Expats may be eligible for free public healthcare but this system is not recommended and has an extremely low rate of usage even by Egyptians, with less than 10 percent opting to use it.
+Expats may be eligible for free public healthcare but this system is not recommended and has an extremely low rate of usage even by low-income Egyptians.

-The standard of care in private hospitals can also vary widely, so expats should ask around for recommendations to ensure the best treatment.
+Private hospitals can be found in Egypt's larger cities.
+Many are staffed by Western doctors who speak good English.
+That said, the standard of care in private hospitals can also vary widely, so expats should ask around for recommendations to ensure the best treatment.
+Costs can also add up quickly, so we advise expats to take out a good health insurance policy.

 Health insurance in Egypt

 Expats should have private medical insurance in Egypt for both routine and emergency care.
-Many hospitals will ask for cash directly instead of billing an insurance carrier but patients should ask for all necessary paperwork to recoup any expenses paid out of pocket.
+Many hospitals will ask for cash directly instead of billing an insurance carrier, but patients should ask for all necessary paperwork to recoup any expenses paid out of pocket.
 Some hospitals and hospital groups will offer insurance for use in their facilities only.
-Many expats prefer insurance that includes treatment and evacuations to a different country.
+Many expats prefer insurance that includes treatment and evacuations to a different country in the case of a medical emergency.

 Pharmacies in Egypt

 Pharmacies in Egypt are in no short supply and expats should be able to find one that’s convenient.
-Many medicines are available for purchase without a prescription, but expats who are dependent on their medication should take a supply with them from home.
+Many medicines are available for purchase without a prescription, but expats who are dependent on their medication should nevertheless bring a supply with them from home.

 Pharmacists in the larger cities should have a good command of the English language and will be able to recommend basic medicines to expats.
 Medication is inexpensive in Egypt, but expats should make sure they are buying something they have used before.